milofultz/tod/README.md

 Plan and manage daily tasks.
 Deliberately simple so I can stay focused on what I need to do.

 * Saves tasks in an easy to read plaintext file in the root folder called `~/.tod`
 * Includes built in timer for timeboxing/focused work time
-* Pulls most recent MIT from [Track](https://github.com/milofultz/track) when `s`tarting a new set of daily tasks
-* Allows pulling of completed tasks for [Track's](https://github.com/milofultz/track) accomplishment tracking

 ### Usage